Year 4

 How you can help your child at home

-- Practising your child’s timetables with them
+• Practising your child’s times tables with them.

-- Providing support with half termly projects
+• Providing support with half termly projects.